This article needs to beupdated. Please help update this article to reflect recent events or newly available information.(February 2026) |

 Trivers metHuey P. Newton, Chairman of theBlack Panther Party, in 1978 when Newton applied while in prison to do a reading course with Trivers as part of a graduate degree inHistory of Consciousness atUC Santa Cruz.[11]
 Trivers and Newton became close friends: Newton was godfather to one of Trivers's daughters.[6]
 Trivers joined the Black Panther Party in 1979.[12]
 He and Newton published an analysis of the role ofself-deception by the flight crew in the crash ofAir Florida Flight 90.[13]
 Trivers was "ex-communicated" from the Panthers by Newton in 1982 for "his own good."[14]

-In 2015, Rutgers University suspended Trivers with pay as part of an ongoing dispute regarding a class on "Human Aggression" the Anthropology department had assigned to him.
-Trivers said that he was told to teach the class even though he objected that he knew nothing about the specific subject.
-In his first lecture, Trivers told the class he would do his best to learn the subject along with them and with the help of guest lecturers.
-Rutgers suspended Trivers for involving the students in the controversy.
-Trivers told the Rutgers campus newsletter that Rutgers's officials refused to meet with him.
-Trivers also told the student paper: "You would think the university would show a little respect for my teaching abilities on subjects that I know about and not force me to teach a course on a subject that I do not at all master."[14]
-Trivers has had a contentious few years at Rutgers.[15]
+In 2015, Rutgers University suspended Trivers with pay for refusing to teach a class on "Human Aggression" that had been assigned to him.
+Trivers told the class that he knew nothing about the subject and that he would do his best to learn the subject along with them with the help of a guest lecturer.
+Rutgers suspended Trivers for refusing to teach and for involving the students in the controversy.
+In an interview with the student newspaperThe Daily Targum, Trivers described himself as "one of the greatest social theorists in evolutionary biology alive, period," and stated that the assigned subject was out of his area of expertise, adding "You would think the university would show a little respect for my teaching abilities on subjects that I know about and not force me to teach a course on a subject that I do not at all master."[4]